 A trope is a storytelling convention or idea that appears many times within a genre, such as political intrigue in historical fiction.
-A cliche is a trope that has been overused within a genre, such as a medieval society within high fantasy, or ‘the bad boy’ in paranormal romance.
+A cliche is an overused trope within a genre, such as a medieval society within high fantasy, or ‘the bad boy’ in paranormal romance.

 Cliches were not always cliches.
-Once upon a time having elves, dwarves and orcs in your novel was considered interesting and even original.
+Once upon a time, writing elves, dwarves, and orcs into your novel was interesting and even original.
 But if you’re late to the game, then you have to stay clear of certain overused tropes or your writing may come across as dull.

 But what if you really want to include that overused trope in your novel?

-It’s important that if you’re going to use a trope that has been used again and again to the point of becoming a cliche that you find a way to subvert the expectations of your readers.
+It’s important that if you’re going to employ an overused trope that you find a way to subvert the expectations of your readers.
 Otherwise you run the risk of being unoriginal and even boring.

-So your female protagonist has been sent to kill a character who becomes her love interest?
+So you sent your female protagonist to kill a character who becomes her love interest?
 Romance fiction dictates that she would have to find a way to save her beloved.
 But what if you’re writing a dark fantasy novel, and she’s some kind of shadow assassin?